chakrabar/chakrabar.github.io/_posts/articles/2018-03-29-elasticsearch.md

 #### Installation

-* Install on Windows as service
+* Install on Windows as service from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)
 * In `config.yml`, change node and cluster name if required
 * Now the APIs are available at `http://localhost:9200`
-* Install plugins - Marvel as interactive GUI for monitoring clusters & query data (built on Kibana - data visualization tool)
+* Install plugins - [Marvel](https://www.elastic.co/downloads/marvel) as interactive GUI for monitoring clusters & query data (built on Kibana - data visualization tool)
   * Go to Elasticsearch install directory `C:\elasticsearch\bin` in command prompt
   * Type in `plugin.bat -i elasticsearch/marvel/latest`
   * Once installed, restart Elasticsearch service
   * The cluster dashboard is viewable at http://localhost:9200/_plugin/marvel
   * The query interface is available at Sense dashboard http://localhost:9200/_plugin/marvel/sense/index.html
+* Also look at plugin [head](https://github.com/mobz/elasticsearch-head) which gives an easy to use GUI

 #### Elasticsearch Schemas or Mappings